History of the Jews in Regensburg: History of the community

 During the first Crusade (1096) the community suffered like many others in Germany.
 An old chronicle says with reference to the persecutions that took place in Franconia and Swabia in 1298 : "The citizens of Ratisbon desired to honor their city by forbidding the persecution of the Jews or the slaying of them without legal sentence."
 The wave of fanaticism which swept over Germany in 1349 was checked at Ratisbon, in a similar spirit, by the declaration of the magistrates and the citizens that they would protect and defend their Jews.
 The municipal council again shielded them by punishing only the guilty when, in 1384, a riot occurred because some Jews had been convicted of giving false returns of their property to the tax-assessor.
 The protestations of the magistrates, however, could not protect their wards against the exactions of the emperor Wenzel when (1385–90) he replenished his purse by contributions levied upon the German Jews.
 In the following years they were again heavily taxed by both emperor and dukes, and in 1410 the magistrates, tired of ineffectual protest, took part in the game of spoliation by making an agreement with the duke that the Jews should pay 200 florins a year to him and 60 pounds a year to the city, extraordinary taxes to be divided between the two.
 This marks the turning-point in the history of the Jews of Ratisbon, who were henceforth abandoned to their fate; religious intolerance and social prejudice threatened their very existence.

 The overall impoverishment of the city fueled tensions between 1475 and 1519, and ultimately culminated in the expulsion of the Jewish community.
 The anti-Semitic preachings of Peter Nigri led to the confiscating of the Jews' property in 1476, and the community was then thrown into chaos by the Simon of Trent trial in Italy.
 The Jewish community of Trent, in a blood libel, was accused of murdering a Christian boy for ritual purposes.
 While being tortured, one of the accused Jews said something about the Jewish community of Ratisbon using the blood of Christian children in ritual to make Passover matzo.
 Word was sent to Ratisbon, and seventeen Jews were arrested.
 They remained imprisoned for four years, and were released only after repeated requests from Frederick III.
-Later, the Anabaptist Balthasar Hubmaier called for the expulsion of Jews from the city, turning their synagogue into a church, and accused them of usury.
+Later, the local Catholic priest, Balthasar Hubmaier (who would subsequently become a prominent Anabaptist), called for the expulsion of Jews from the city, turning their synagogue into a church, and accused them of usury.
 When Maximilian died, the opportunity was taken to expel the Jews from the city, 800 in all, in 1519.
 Afterwards, about 5,000 tombstones from the Jewish cemetery were razed and used as building material.
 The synagogue was also razed and a chapel was built on the site, which became a popular pilgrimage place.